laurabravopriegue/coreNLP_tutorial/README.md

 # coreNLP_tutorial

-Java code examples for Medium article.
+Tutorial 1 --> Intro to Stanford's CoreNLP and Java for Python programmers